-If, on the other hand, you read this and find yourself thinking I’m shallow and petty to be so worried about how I look when “surely there are more important things in life”, I hope you’re never where I am.
+If, on the other hand, you read this and find yourself thinking I’m shallow and petty to be so worried about how I look when “surely there are more important things in life”, then I hope you’re never where I am.

-I’m not sure whether that was a good idea or not, because I found out pretty quickly what Prednisone does to you.
+After I was diagnosed, and found out that treatment was going to be a combination of high dose steroids and a chemotherapy drug (Rituximab), the first thing I did was turn to Google.
+I’m not sure whether that was a good idea or not, because I very quickly found out what Prednisone does to you.
 Weight Gain.
 Even though I knew this in advance, I still wasn’t prepared for what actually happened to my body.

 You used to be pretty.